Ace-c/slate/README.md

 > Set applications to follow the system theme to ensure sync with the light and dark mode toggle.

 > [!WARNING]
-> qt apps on wayland: Title bars & buttons are not following GTK Theme(basically It fallbacks to adwaita).
-Temp fix is forcing apps to use xwayland, launch apps with xwayland backend eg., QT_QPA_PLATFORM=xcb okular.
+> Title bars & buttons are not following WhiteSur Theme for qt apps on wayland.
+Temp fix is forcing apps to use xwayland, launch apps with xwayland backend eg., QT_QPA_PLATFORM=xcb okular. or use X11.
 Track this [issue](https://github.com/vinceliuice/WhiteSur-gtk-theme/issues/1377)

 ## Extensions :
 * AppIndicator